the-programmers-hangout/Mimic/CONTRIBUTING.md

 ## Setup

+* Create a discord bot, you'll need to allow the "Server Member Intent" from the bot configuration page.
 * Requires Postgres, Maven, Java 11+
 * Create database with `CREATE DATABASE my_database`
 * Create the following environment vars.
 (Replace placeholder values with your own)